What You Need to Know About Utah Auto Insurance Requirements

 If your claim is denied, car accident lawyers can help you file an appeal or a personal injury lawsuit if necessary.
 They aim to help you get compensation for your car accident injuries.

 What if the Driver Who Hit Me Doesn’t Have Car Insurance?

 Utah doesn’t require drivers to carry uninsured or underinsured motorist insurance.
 Insurance providers offer it, but you can waive it.
-It’s best not to waive it, and you may even want to carry more than the minimum required.
+It’s best not to waive it; you may even want to carry more than the minimum required.

 Why?
 Because if the at-fault driver is uninsured, once you’ve used your PIP, you’ll be personally responsible for all of the remaining medical expenses from your crash.

 There were more than 61,000 crashes across Utah in 2021.
 That’s more than 167 every day.
-When you consider that roughly 6.5% of all drivers in Utah don’t carry insurance, that means possibly up to 4,000 people involved in those crashes didn’t have insurance.
+Considering that roughly 6.5% of all Utah drivers don’t carry insurance, possibly up to 4,000 people involved in those crashes didn’t have insurance.
 That’s where uninsured motorist (UM) or underinsured motorist (UIM) coverage comes in.

-If you’re injured in a hit-and-run or if you’re hit by a driver who doesn’t have an insurance policy, a UM policy will cover your damages, up to your policy limit.
-Likewise, if the at-fault driver has insrance but it isn’t enough to cover all of your damages, UIM coverage would provide additional coverage.
-It may cover bodily injury or property damage, or both, depending on the policy.
+If you’re injured in a hit-and-run or hit by a driver who doesn’t have an insurance policy, a UM policy will cover your damages up to your policy limit.
+Likewise, if the at-fault driver has insurance, but it isn’t enough to cover all your damages, UIM coverage would provide additional coverage.
+It may cover bodily injury, property damage, or both, depending on the policy.

 The thresholds discussed above for non-economic damages don’t apply to hit-and-run accidents.
 That means if you have a UM policy, you can use it to recover damages for pain and suffering.

 How Can a Utah Car Accident Attorney Help with a Car Accident Insurance Claim?